 Enrolled individuals have the option of using the state agency to manage their care services or they can participate in the Consumer Directed Services (CDS) option, which means they receive "cash and counseling" and are responsible for hiring, training, and managing their own care providers.
 One especially attractive component of the CDS option is that friends and some family members can be hired as caregivers; they can be paid to provide attendant care services.
 Sometimes this means that an elder's current unpaid family caregivers can become paid contractors.
 Close relatives and legal guardians, however, are typically excluded from this option.

 While this model of program is often referred to as Cash and Counseling, the name is slightly misleading.
-The CDS option requires the use of a fiscal intermediary that actually receives the money from the state and pays the care providers after payment has been authorized by the program participant.
+The CDS option requires the use of a fiscal intermediary that actually receives the money from the state and pays the care providers following authorization of payment by the program participant.

 There are medical and financial eligibility requirements for the CAS Program.
 Functionally, individuals must be unable to perform some of their activities of daily living without assistance, such as dressing, eating, transferring, toileting or basic mobility.
 A medical doctor must document their need for assistance.

 Financially, as of 2018 individuals must have a monthly income less than $2,250 ($27,000 / year) and assets / resources valued at less than $2,000.
 For couples, the monthly income limit is twice the individual limit, $4,500 ($54,000 / year) and the resource limit is 50% higher at $3,000.
 Note that some assets, such as a primary home, may be considered exempt.
 Financial eligibility changes annually and is calculated as a percentage of SSI income limit.
 There are no age restrictions in order to be eligible for this program.